What is trabectedin?

 What other drugs will affect trabectedin?

-Many drugs can interact with trabectedin.
+Many drugs can affect trabectedin.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
-Tell your doctor about all medicines you use, and those you start or stop using during your treatment with trabectedin.
-Give a list of all your medicines to any healthcare provider who treats you.
+Not all possible interactions are listed here.
+Tell your doctor about all your current medicines and any medicine you start or stop using.

 More about trabectedin